fabio-miranda/fabio-miranda.github.io/courses/cs424-spring-2025/assignment-2/assignment-2.md

 - Task 3 is mandatory for groups with at least one graduate student.
 Groups without a graduate student should skip Task 3, as it will not be counted for extra credit.
 - Include a `.gitignore` file to exclude unnecessary files (e.g., large datasets).
+- GitHub commit history will be reviewed to evaluate each group member's contribution to the assignment.
 - Ensure that all files and visualizations are **easily accessible and properly linked**.
 - You will lose points for poorly designed visualizations.
 Some common mistakes include:
   - Unlabeled Axes: Every plot must have proper axis labels and a title.